GaloisInc/VERSE-OpenSUT/README.md

 ## Models

-> Abstractions such as formal or behavioral models/specifications in a systems modeling language, typically used to clarify requirements and to guide verification of an implementation.
-The models should be accompanied with documentation/metadata making clear how to view, interpret, and/or execute them.

 OpenSUT follows the best practices of [Rigorous Digital Engineering](https://galois.com/services/rigorous-digital-engineering/), providing rich models and executable specifications where applicable.
 The various models will include: